apatil5/CARND-Behavioral-cloning/Readme.md

 After the collection process, I had 28170 number of data points.
 I then preprocessed this data by cropping off the useless pixels.
 The data is then normalized about zero.

-I then randomly shuffled the data set and put 20% of the data into a validation set.
+I then randomly shuffled the data set and used 20% of the data as validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The large and quality data set ensured to achieve desired performance level and training/validation loss < 2 %. epochs was set equal to 1.